White-Whale-Defi-Platform/white-whale-core/.github/ISSUE_TEMPLATE/3_feature_request.md

 ---
 name: Feature request
 about: Suggest a new idea for White Whale Migaloo.
+This is something that doesn't exist currently, and you want to see.
 title: ''
 labels: 'enhancement'
 assignees: ''